skywarth/annals-of-disco/medicine/ailments.md

+### Bulimia nervosa
+- Eating disorder.
+Affected does 'binge eating', eating like a pig.
+Similar to those in Roman times.
+- Subject actually wants to lose weight.
+Therefore after binge eating they commit vomitting/purging/taking-laxatives
+- Russel's sign is a indicator.
+Look for bruises, red spots, dead skin on knuckles.
+- Usually accompanied by depression, anxiety, bipolar d.
+Suicide or self-harm is possible

 ### Myoclonic Jerk
 - Irregular, no rhytm.
 If there is rhytm or a pattern, then it could be **Clonus** [Research and Insert link here]
 - **Famous example is Hiccups**